ManticoreGamesInc/platform-documentation/src/references/scenes.md

 3. Enter a name for the new scene

 When a new scene has been created, you will be asked if you want to load that scene now.

+!!! info "Limits"
+    - Support for up to 64 scenes per project.
+    - Maximum total size of a game is 500mb.
+    - Maximum size of a scene is 100mb.

 ## Loading a Scene